 Massachusetts real estate commission rates impact all home sales.
 How much is the average real estate commission?
+The average real estate commission rate for selling a home is between 5% and 6% of the sale price.

 Real estate fees are a material component of any real estate transaction.
 As a real estate seller, be that a for sale by owner (FSBO) using a flat fee MLS listing service or a seller leveraging a traditional real estate brokerage at full commission, or a buyer, you’ll be better prepared and equipped throughout the real estate transaction process if you understand how real estate commission rates are established.